bmelad/datapower-suppress-request-http-header/readme.md

 ## How to use it?

-Just drag this XSLT to your processing rule (as a transform action) and **set the INPUT  & the OUTPUT of this action to NULL**.
+Just drag this XSLT to your processing rule (as a transform action), set the header name under the 'Advanced' tab and **set the INPUT  & the OUTPUT of this action to NULL**.